vishak-kavalur/visitor-management/docs/user-guide.md

    - Additional notes (optional)
 4. Click "Submit" to create the visit request
 5. The request will be sent for approval
+6. You'll receive a real-time notification when the request is approved or rejected

 #### Tracking Your Visits
 1. Navigate to "Visits" in the sidebar
 2. View the list of your visits
 3. Check the status of each visit (Pending, Approved, Rejected, CheckedIn, CheckedOut)
+4. Status changes are updated in real-time

+### Notifications

+1. The system now provides real-time notifications for important events
+2. Notifications appear in the notification bell in the top navigation bar
+3. You'll receive notifications for:
+   - Visit request approvals or rejections
+   - Visitor check-ins and check-outs
+   - New visit requests (for admins)
+   - System announcements

 ## Common Tasks